MB-326 in 1/72 scale: : kit review & building report of the ITALERI kit

 The windscreen was fixed with white glue used to close the tiny gaps.
 When dried, the dried white glue edges were painted with a very fine paint brush.
 Two pitots were added as well, these parts are unnumbered but on the kit sprues.
 The canopy was set open, its edges got a black edge using a permanent black marker/scriber to make it look thinner.
 Also, 3 mirrors made from a piece of aluminium foil were added on the inside edge.

+The intake edges were painted aluminium.
 Some "wash" to suggest actual use

 of the aircraft was applied using the Promodeller black wash fluid,